jsdelivrbot/Android-Plugin/navibeacon/README.md

   Identifier.fromUuid(UUID.fromString("01234567-89AB-CDEF-0123-456789ABCDEF"))
 ```

-The `latitude`, `longitude`, and `heading` parameters are nullable.
+The `latitude`, `longitude`, `heading`, and `floor` parameters are nullable.
 If the heading is null, then only the latitude and longitude will be used.
 If either of latitude and longitude are null, then a location will not be initialized (but a heading may still be set).
 The default behavior will set the device location to the parameters provided.
+The floor will be set if there is a non-null floor number.
 If you wish to do custom actions (for example greeting the user upon entering beacon range), you should look at the [`setBeaconCallback`](#navibeacon-setbeaconcallbacknavibeaconcallback-navibeaconcallback) method.

 #### `NaviBeacon setScanningPeriod(long period, long delay)`